Managing a 10-Car Collection: Storage, Insurance, and Rotation Strategies

 Storage Solutions for Multi-Car Collections

-Temperature and humidity fluctuations cause more damage to stored vehicles than age alone.
-Maintain your storage facility between 50-70°F with humidity levels around 40-50%.
-Dehumidifiers and climate control systems are essential investments in most climates.
+Temperature and humidity swings damage stored cars more than age alone.
+Keep your space between 50-70°F with humidity around 40-50%.
+Dehumidifiers and climate control aren’t optional luxuries—they’re essential protection for your investment.

-Standard auto policies fail spectacularly for collector vehicles.
-Specialty agreed-value policies ensure proper compensation if the worst happens.
+Standard auto policies fail completely for collector vehicles.
+Specialty agreed-value policies ensure proper compensation when something goes wrong.

 Agreed Value vs. Stated Value

-Agreed value policies guarantee a specific payout regardless of market conditions at claim time.
-Stated value policies may pay less than stated if the insurer determines market value is lower.
+Agreed value guarantees a specific payout regardless of market conditions at claim time.
+Stated value might pay less if the insurer decides market value dropped.
 For valuable collections, agreed value is worth the premium difference.

-• Spare parts coverage: Protect your investment in NOS and reproduction parts
+• Spare parts coverage: Protect your NOS and reproduction parts inventory

 • Transport coverage: Essential for shows and events